Constitution

 Amendments to the constitution become effective upon the following sequence of actions:

-- An affirmative vote of two-thirds (2/3) of the senators present and voting, provided that a quorum has been reached.
+2. An affirmative vote of two-thirds (2/3) of the senators present and voting, provide that a quorum has been reached.

 Section 3: Approval of Amendments to the Bylaws

-Amendments to the bylaws become effective upon an affirmative vote of the majority of the senators present and voting, provided that a quorum has been reached, and a simple majority vote of the staff associations' voting members.
+Amendments to the bylaws become effective upon an affirmative vote of the majority of the senators present and voting, provided that a quorum has been reached.

 Section 4: Notice of Proposal